pointfreeco/swift-snapshot-testing/Documentation/Available-Snapshot-Strategies.md

 SnapshotTesting comes with a wide variety of snapshot strategies for a varienty of platforms.
 To extend these strategies or define your own, see "[Defining Custom Snapshot Strategies](Defining-Custom-Snapshot-Strategies.md)".

+If you'd like to submit your own custom strategy, see "[Contributing](../CONTRIBUTING.md)".

+## List of Available Snapshot Strategies

   - [`Any`](#any)
       - [`.dump`](#dump)
   - [`CALayer`](#calayer)